 Approve Rules for Party discipline and loyalty,

 Approve Regulations, Policies and Guidelines for conduct of intra party elections.
-Such Regulations, Policies and Guidelines shall not contraven the provisions of this constitution but be complimentary to it.
+Such Regulations, Policies and Guidelines shall not contravene the provisions of this constitution but be complimentary to it.

 Ratify conditions of service of the Secretariat Staff of the Party.